Agutaya

 An island municipality, it is the eastern part of the Cuyo Archipelago in the Sulu Sea, and covers several islands, including its namesake Agutaya Island, which is the second largest island of the Cuyo archipelago, as well as Diit, Halog, Maracanao, Matarawis (also spelled Matarabis), Eke, and Quiniluban islands.

 Etymology

-The former name of the town was Agutayan before it was Agutaya.
-Agutayan was derived from the word agunan, a certain root crop that grew abundantly in the wild which was considered as the most important food of the inhabitants in the region.
-The two syllables, "agu" and "yan" with "ta" meaning "here" were formed into "agu-ta-yan" which became a word that came to mean that there were a lot of agunan in that place.
-In the course of time, the -n was dropped from Agutayan and the name came to be called Agutaya.
+The town was formerly known as Agutayan before it became Agutaya.
+The name Agutayan is believed to have been derived from the word *agunan*, a root crop that grew abundantly in the wild and served as a staple food for the early inhabitants.
+The syllables “agu” and “yan,” along with “ta” meaning “here,” were combined into “agu-ta-yan,” conveying the idea that *agunan* was plentiful in the area.
+Over time, the final “n” in Agutayan was dropped, resulting in the present name, Agutaya.

 History

 Precolonial and Spanish era

 Oral history suggested that Agutaya may have existed in precolonial times.
 After the Spanish conquest, Agutaya was an independent barrio of Cuyo, with its officials appointed by the gobernadorcillo of Cuyo.
 To Christianize the Agutayanens, they built a church in 1683 called the Church of St. John the Baptist, which turned into a parish in 1692.
 One of the most important things that happened during this period were the Moro attacks, most notably in 1636, forcing the Spanish authorities to remodel the church into a fort.
 It was headed by the townspeople and the encomendero Antonio de Rojas, and started the construction in 1700, completing it in 1748.
 Since then, it was known as the Agutaya Fort or the Baluarte de San Juan Bautista.
 The church was used as the town's evacuation and emergency center during World War II.